 Field Description 33 Origin Freight Rate Territory (1-digit numeric) The freight rate territory, as defined by the STB, in which the reported waybill movement originated.
-Freight rate territories are imputed from the freight rate areas, and are coded as follows 4 : (0) Cannot be Determined (1) Official Territory: Commencing at the eastern terminus of the United States/Canadian boundary on the Atlantic Ocean and proceeding westwardly along the border to the Straits of Mackinac, thence southwestwardly across Lake Michigan to Kewaunee, Wisconsin, thence southward along the shore of Lake Michigan to Manitowoc, Wisconsin, thence southward along the line of the Chicago and North Western Railway to Milwaukee, Wisconsin, thence northwest along the Milwaukee Railway to Rugby Junction, Wisconsin, thence south along the Soo Line to Duplainville, Wisconsin, thence west along the Milwaukee Railway through Montfort Junction, Wisconsin, to Benton, Wisconsin, thence southwest by air line to the intersection of the Wisconsin-Illinois boundary with the Mississippi River, thence south along the Ohio to Cincinnati, Ohio, thence eastward along the Norfolk and Western Railway to its intersection with the former Virginian Railway (now Norfolk and Western) west of Roanoke, Virginia, thence east along the former Virginian Railway to Suffolk, Virginia, and then northeast along the Atlantic Coast to the point of beginning.
+Freight rate territories are imputed from the freight rate areas, and are coded as follows 4 : (0) Cannot be Determined (1) Official Territory: Commencing at the eastern terminus of the United States/Canadian boundary on the Atlantic Ocean and proceeding westwardly along the border to the Straits of Mackinac, thence southwestwardly across Lake Michigan to Kewaunee, Wisconsin, thence southward along the shore of Lake Michigan to Manitowoc, Wisconsin, thence southward along the line of the Chicago and North Western Railway to Milwaukee, Wisconsin, thence northwest along the Milwaukee Railway to Rugby Junction, Wisconsin, thence south along the Soo Line to Duplainville, Wisconsin, thence west along the Milwaukee Railway through Montfort Junction, Wisconsin, to Benton, Wisconsin, thence southwest by air line to the intersection of the Wisconsin-Illinois boundary with the Mississippi River, thence eastward along the Ohio to Cincinnati, Ohio, thence eastward along the Chesapeake and Ohio Railway to Kenova, West Virginia, thence eastward along the Norfolk and Western Railway to Suffolk, Virginia, thence northeast along the former Virginian Railway to Suffolk, Virginia, and then northeastward along the Atlantic Coast to the point of beginning.
 (2) Southern Territory: Commencing at Norfolk, Virginia, and proceeding westwardly along the southern border of Official Territory as described in (1) above, to the mouth of the Ohio River, thence south along the Mississippi River to its mouth, and thence east and north along the Gulf and Atlantic Coast to the point of beginning.
 (3) Western Trunk Line Territory: Commencing at the Straits of Mackinac and following the international boundary northeastward and thence westward to the western boundary of North Dakota, thence south along the North Dakota and South Dakota/Montana line to Sheridan, Wyoming, thence southward along the line of the Burlington system to the Colorado/New Mexico line, thence eastward following the northern boundary of New Mexico, Oklahoma, and Arkansas to the Mississippi River, thence northward along the Mississippi River to the Wisconsin/Illinois line, and thence back to the point of beginning following the northwest boundary of Official Territory, as described in (1) above.